pemcg/manageiq-automation-howto-guide/chapter17/approval_and_quota.md

 We can see two immediate differences between this and the VM Provisioning quota checking mechanism.
 The first difference is that we can only set quota limits on groups rather than individual users, and the second is that we can now set soft and hard quotas (_warn\_group\*_ and _max\_group\*_ values).

-The _Default_ Instance of the State Machine has the following schema field values...
+The _Default_ Instance of the State Machine has the following schema field values:
 <br> <br>
 ![screenshot](images/screenshot15.png)
 <br>